Tomihisa Taue

-Tomihisa Taue (田上 富久, Taue Tomihisa), is a Japanese politician and the mayor of Nagasaki, the capital city of Nagasaki Prefecture, Japan from 2007 to 2023.
+Tomihisa Taue (田上 富久, Taue Tomihisa) is a Japanese politician and who served as the mayor of Nagasaki, the capital city of Nagasaki Prefecture, Japan from 2007 to 2023.

 Early life

 Taue is a graduate of Kyushu University, and majored in jurisprudence.

 He began his career as a civil servant at the municipal government, which he first joined in 1980, eventually serving as a department manager of the statistics department.

 Political career

 Taue was elected mayor of Nagasaki in a special election in 2007 following the assassination of Iccho Itoh in the midst of the 2007 unified local elections.
 He was re-elected in the April 2011 elections and ran unopposed in the April 2015 elections, the first uncontested mayoral election in Nagasaki history.

 In 2007, Taue criticized Fumio Kyuma, then the Minister of Defense, as the mayor of Nagasaki for his remark on the atomic bombings of Hiroshima and Nagasaki in 1945.

-He was defeated in the 2023 election and succeeded by Shiro Suzuki.
+He retired at the end of his fourth term in 2023 and succeeded by Shiro Suzuki.